Crohn disease is a disease where parts of the digestive tract become inflamed. It is a form of inflammatory bowel disease.

 - Always talk to your provider before using any laxative medicines.

-There are many types of drugs that can help prevent or treat attacks of your Crohn disease.
+There are many types of medicines that can help prevent or treat attacks of your Crohn disease.

 When to Call the Doctor

-- Cramps or pain in your lower stomach area
+- Persistent or recurring cramps or pain in your lower stomach area

 - Bloody diarrhea, often with mucus or pus

-- Diarrhea that cannot be controlled with diet changes and drugs
+- Diarrhea that cannot be controlled with diet changes and medicines

 - Weight loss (in everyone) and failure to gain weight (in children)